Tornado outbreak of January 21–23, 2017: Confirmed tornadoes

-With 81 tornadoes touching down, the outbreak ranks as the second-largest January outbreak since records began in 1950, second only to the January 21–23, 1999, tornado outbreak (during which 129 tornadoes touched down).
+With 81 tornadoes touching down, the outbreak ranks as the second-largest January outbreak since records began in 1950, second only to the tornado outbreak of January 21–23, 1999 (during which 129 tornadoes touched down).
 It also ranks as the fourth-largest winter outbreak, just behind the 2008 Super Tuesday outbreak which produced 86 tornadoes, as well as behind the December 2021 Midwest derecho and tornado outbreak, which produced 120 tornadoes.
 More than half of the tornadoes occurred in Georgia.
 With 42 confirmed in the state, the outbreak ranks as the largest on record for Georgia, surpassing the previous highest of 25 during the Hurricane Ivan tornado outbreak in 2004.
 Of the 42 tornadoes, 27 touched down within the county warning area of the Atlanta National Weather Service Office, the most for a two-day period.
 This surpassed the previous highest of 16 during the Hurricane Katrina tornado outbreak in 2005.
 Additionally, it shattered the record for January tornadoes in the state, bringing the monthly total to 52; the previous monthly record was just 15 in 1972.
 Furthermore, the 20 fatalities ranks the outbreak as the deadliest in January since 1969.